MMMU-Pro: A More Robust Multi-discipline Multimodal Understanding Benchmark

 \subsection{Methods}

-To mitigate the issues and construct a more robust benchmark, we implemented a three-step approach:
+To address these issues and build a more robust benchmark, we implemented a three-step approach.

-\paragraph{Filtering Questions:} We began by filtering out questions that could be answered by text-only LLMs.
-We selected four strong open-source LLMs: Llama3-70B-Instruct~\citep{dubey2024llama}, Qwen2-72B-Instruct~\citep{yang2024qwen2}, Yi-1.5-34B-Chat~\citep{young2024yi}, and Mixtral-8$\times$22B-Instruct~\citep{mixtral-8x22}—and tasked them with answering the MMMU questions without access to images.
-The models were required to provide answers even when they indicated that visual input was necessary.
-We repeated this process ten times for each model, considering a question as "answerable" if a model correctly answered it more than five times.
-We then excluded any question where at least three out of the four models answered correctly across the majority of trials.
-We then randomly sampled 1800 questions from the remaining pool, evenly distributed across 30 subjects (60 questions per subject).
+\textbf{Filtering Questions:} We begin by filtering out questions that can be answered by text-only LLMs.
+We select four strong open-source LLMs: Llama3-70B-Instruct~\citep{dubey2024llama}, Qwen2-72B-Instruct~\citep{yang2024qwen2}, Yi-1.5-34B-Chat~\citep{young2024yi}, and Mixtral-8$\times$22B-Instruct~\citep{mixtral-8x22}—and task them with answering the MMMU questions without access to images.
+The models are required to provide answers even when they indicate that visual input is necessary.
+We repeat this process ten times for each model, considering a question as ``answerable'' if a model correctly answers it more than five times.
+We then exclude any question where at least three out of the four models answer correctly across the majority of trials.
+We randomly sample 1800 questions from the remaining pool, evenly distributed across 30 subjects (60 questions per subject).

-\paragraph{Augmenting Candidate Options:} Despite the filtering, some questions could still be answered by text-only LLMs, often by exploiting subtle hints within the candidate options.
-To counteract this, we increased the number of candidate options from four to ten, making it more challenging for models to rely on guessing.
-This augmentation was done by human experts with the assistance of GPT-4o.
-During this process, experts also reviewed the original annotated questions to ensure their relevance to the images and to eliminate any questions that lacked a clear connection or coherence.
-This step filtered out 70 questions and we obtained 1730 questions in total.
+\textbf{Augmenting Candidate Options:} Despite the filtering, some questions can still be answered by text-only LLMs, often exploiting subtle hints within the candidate options.
+To counteract this, we increase the number of candidate options from four to ten, making it more challenging for models to rely on guessing.
+This augmentation is done by human experts with the help of GPT-4o, with additional validation steps to ensure the quality and diversity of the options.
+Specifically, GPT-4o generates and Claude 3.5 filters the options, followed by two rounds of human review to refine and verify the augmented options.
+This augmentation is done by human experts with the help of GPT-4o.
+During this process, experts also review the original annotated questions to ensure their relevance to the images and to eliminate any questions that lack a clear connection or coherence.
+This step filters out 70 questions, and we obtain 1730 questions in total.

-As illustrated in \autoref{fig:text_only}, these two steps significantly reduced the accuracy of text-only models attempting to guess the answers.
+As illustrated in \autoref{fig:text_only}, these two steps significantly reduce the accuracy of text-only models attempting to guess the answers.